tytydraco/yessleep/out/Something_Outside_The_Kitchen_Window_is_Watching_Me_Part_Three.md

 *"What are your names?"* She asked.

-*"Cindy Jobert."*

-*"Joshua Colewell."*

-A long pause permeated the reception area after she repeated our names to the other line of the phone.
+We briefly introduced our names before a long pause permeated the reception area after she repeated our them on the other line of the phone.
 Cindy and I looked at the woman behind the counter as her face contorted to a solemn expression.
 Nodding with the occasional hums of acknowledgment, she would turn her gaze towards me and Cindy before briefly looking down at her desk.

 *"Understood sir,"* she spoke, before typing briefly as she brought the phone back down.